+Note: ISO/IEC DIS 8506, Information technology — Automatic identification and data capture technology — AIDC application in industrial construction, uses read-out tags for the unique identification of building components.
+Depending on the project requirements and interoperability considerations users may wish to equip the read-out tags of the position markers described here with such unique identifiers.
+These identifiers may then be included in addition to the content described in chapter 5.2.

 Content

 The requirements on the information contained in the tags is described in Table 2.

 The first 6 data fields are prescribed.
-Depending on the projects requirements, different pieces of information may be added.
+Depending on the project requirements, different pieces of information may be added.
 The data is represented as JSON objects (ISO/IEC 21778:2017).

 Coordinate and accuracy triplets are given as a standard JSON list of three floats where values correspond in the order described in the remarks.
 I.e. a position of the left target measured at x=1, y=2 and z=3 may be represented in the data as l_xyz=[1.0,2.0,3.0], and is added as any other field.

-On errors, e.g., requesting invalid data or the server timing out returns a status message stating the cause.
+On errors, e.g. requesting invalid data or the server timing out a status message stating the cause is returned.

 An example file can be found in Annex A.